carbon-language/carbon-lang/CODE_OF_CONDUCT.md

 -   Richard Smith (@zygoloid on Discord and [GitHub](https://github.com/zygoloid))

+If the composition of the code of conduct team changes, reports will not be shared with new members without the permission of the reporter.

 ### Reporting conduct

 If you believe someone is violating the code of conduct, you can report it